 3. Category of the student

 TGCHE publishes both an overall rank and category-wise ranks for OC, BC-A, BC-B, BC-C, BC-D, BC-E, SC, ST, EWS, and PwD groups.
-Your category rank is typically a lower (better) number than your overall rank if you belong to a reserved category.
+Your category rank is typically lower (better) than your overall rank if you belong to a reserved category.
 This category rank is used for reserved-seat allotment in counselling.

 4. Qualifying marks threshold